hotosm/hotosm-website/_product-pages/export-tool.markdown

   Image: "https://raw.githubusercontent.com/hotosm/osm-export-tool/master/ui/app/images/osm-buildings.png"
 Block 1:
   Section: What is it?
-  Header:  "The Export Tool is an open service that creates customized extracts of up-to-date OSM data in various file formats.
-Download and use the data simply by crediting the OpenStreetMap contributors."
+  Header:  "The Export Tool is an open service that creates customized extracts of up-to-date OpenStreetMap (OSM) data in various file formats.
+Download and use the data simply by crediting the OSM contributors."
-  Text: "Created by the Humanitarian OpenStreetMap Team (HOT) and Geofabrik, with funding from USAID and the World Bank, the tool enables users to more easily obtain access to OSM data.
-The HOT Exports tool has been utilized and shared all over the world, however there are a limited set of regions available for exporting data, designed roughly to encompass areas of the world where HOT and humanitarian aid users are most active."
+  Text: "Created by the Humanitarian OpenStreetMap Team (HOT) and Geofabrik, with funding from USAID and the World Bank, the HOT Export Tool enables users to more easily obtain access to OSM data.
+It has been utilized and shared all over the world."
   Image: https://cdn.hotosm.org/website/open-source.png
   Tools:
   - Name: Learn More